 3. Are the courses NZQA accredited?

 Yes, the courses are NZQA accredited.
-For a full-time internship student this means upon one year of study you can finish with a Diploma of Christian Studies (Level 5) or a Diploma of Christian Studies (Level 6) for two years study.
+For a full-time internship student this means upon one year of study you can finish with a NZ Diploma of Christian Studies (Level 5).

 - Pathways College is "A private training establishment that has been granted registration by the New Zealand Qualifications Authority under Part 18 of the Education Act 1989."

 - NZQA awarded the College a category 1 result after completing its most recent External Evaluation and Review (EER) in 2015.